Tony Robles, Founder/Director of F.A.S.T.

 Vincent Hosfield B.S., MTOM, L.Ac.

-Vince Hosfield is a licensed acupuncturist and practitioner of Chinese Medicine.
+Vince Hosfield is a licensed practitioner of Chinese Medicine.
 He graduated from Michigan State University with a degree in Marketing.
-Vince studied acupuncture and Chinese medicine at the prestigious Emperors College of Traditional Oriental Medicine in Santa Monica, California.
-Upon returning to Michigan he worked as the staff acupuncturist at Henry Ford West Bloomfield Hospital and co-founded Michigan Integrative Medicine with Dr. Elizabeth Zide.
+Vince studied Chinese medicine at the prestigious Emperors College of Traditional Oriental Medicine in Santa Monica, California.
+Upon returning to Michigan he worked at Henry Ford West Bloomfield Hospital and co-founded Michigan Integrative Medicine with Dr. Elizabeth Zide.

 Vince is excited to be joining the team at F.A.S.T. to focus on his passion for treating athletes and helping them improve their recovery times and get back to competition faster.